McMahon's 9th-inning homer lifts Rockies over D-backs 3-2 - WHIZ News

 The D-backs blew a good scoring opportunity in the fifth inning when Seth Beer had a rough baserunning miscue.

-With one out and runners on second and third, Josh Rojas sent a soft liner to right field that was right at Colorado’s Charlie Blackmon.
+With one out and runners on second and third, Josh Rojas sent a soft liner to right field that was caught by Colorado’s Charlie Blackmon.
 Beer was the runner at third, took a few steps toward home on contact, went back to tag at third, then stumbled as he left the bag.
 He kept running anyway, lumbering home as the crowd groaned.

 Blackmon threw him out easily, ending the inning.